 In a case like this, your personal injury lawyer can anticipate the other side’s argument and work out a strategy to give your case a better chance of success.
 An attorney will clue you in on the rules of your state so as you are not manipulated by the insurance company or the other side’s lawyers.

-How Long Do You Have to Get a Lawyer After a Car Accident?
+How Much Time Do You Have to File a Lawsuit After a Car Accident (the Statute of Limitations)?

 It’s usually a serious mistake to rush to settle a car accident with injuries.
 Attorneys that represent individuals injured in auto accidents have experience in dealing with the insurance companies and maximizing the compensation you may receive for the injuries and claim.
 If you are still receiving medical treatment, the costs of the accident will not yet be apparent.

 There are also often serious medical consequences of an accident that are not apparent from the outset.
 Some motorists who have suffered brain injuries may not be diagnosed for weeks.
 Often medical professionals miss the signs of brain trauma.
 It’s only when you start behaving differently, or your family notices cognitive changes, that the telltale signs of a brain injury become evident.
 This kind of injury can impact your life and your job and may lead to a large payout from the insurance company of the at-fault driver.